Infer-scope/client/README.md

-# client
+# inferscope-client
-Open-source clients for Inferscope API
+Library for quality analysis